-Spain’s Cabinet approves draft of transgender rights law
+Spain takes first step to legalize gender self-determination

 The legal proposal has been controversial from the start, pitting against each other transgender rights activists and some feminists who believe that the law blurs the concept of biological sex.

-It had also opened an internal battle within the left-wing ruling coalition, with the leading Socialists initially opposing self-determination in line with historical feminist activists while the junior partner of the governing alliance, the far-left United We Can party, strongly pushed for the free, unsupervised right to choose one’s gender to prevail.
+It had also opened an internal battle within the left-wing ruling coalition, with the leading Socialists initially opposing self-determination in line with historical feminist activists while the junior partner of the governing alliance, the far-left United We Can party, strongly pushed for the free, unsupervised right to choose one’s gender.

 Negotiations within the Cabinet were “long and difficult,” Irene Montero, Equality Minister and a prominent leader of United We Can said Tuesday.
-But the final draft, she added, was “a giant’s step” in guaranteeing the rights of the LGBT community.
+But the final draft, she added, was “a giant’s step” in guaranteeing the rights of the transgender community.

-Prime Minister Pedro Sánchez, the leader of the Socialist, said that the draft law put Spain “at the international forefront” in LGBT rights.
+Prime Minister Pedro Sánchez, the leader of the Socialist, said that the draft law put Spain “at the international forefront” in rights of lesbian, gay, bisexual, transgender and intersex communities.

+The law also bans so-called conversion therapies to suppress sexual orientation or gender identity, establishes fines and punishment for attacks on LGBTI people and overturns a ban that prevented lesbian couples from registering their children under both parents’ names.

 “We recognize the right of everyone to be whoever they want to be,” he wrote.

+The Spanish government’s move comes amid deep divisions in the European Union on the issue, and with a backlash against LGBTI rights playing out in Hungary and Poland, two countries led by illiberal populist governments who have used the issue in an apparent attempt to energize their conservative voters.

-According to the draft, all Spanish nationals above 16 will be able to change their gender and name by simply stating twice their desire to do so.
-Previously, applicants needed a gender dysphoria diagnosis by several doctors and, in some cases, proof that they had been living for two years as the gender they identified with — or even records showing they had taken hormones.
+According to the Spanish draft, all nationals above 16 will be able to change their gender and name by simply stating twice their desire to do so.
+Previously, applicants needed a diagnosis by several doctors of gender dysphoria, which is the psychological condition of feeling a mismatch between one’s biological sex and gender identity.
+In some cases, they also needed proof they had been living for two years as the gender they identified with — or even records showing they had taken hormones.

 Teenagers between 14 and 16 can also apply with parental permission or by going to a judge if there is disagreement among them.
-A court is involved in applications for those between 12 and 14, and children under 12 are only allowed to register a new name but not to change their gender.
+A court is involved in applications for those between 12 and 14, and children under 12 are only allowed to register a new name but not to switch their gender.

 Transgender rights groups had put pressure for months on the government by holding hunger strikes, proposing more ambitious drafts to Parliament and urging organizers of the country’s biggest Pride celebration, in Madrid, to exclude the Socialists from the annual march.